OpenTranslationBible/open-bible/en-GB/43.John/md/john-11.md

 ## John 11:55

-When it was almost time for the Jewish Passover, many went up from the country to Jerusalem for their ceremonial cleansing before the Passover.
+When it was nearly time for the Jewish Passover, many went up from the countryside to Jerusalem for their ceremonial cleansing before the Passover.

 ## John 11:56

 They kept looking for Jesus, and as they stood in the temple courts they asked one another, “What do you think?
-Isn’t He coming to the festival at all?”
+Is He coming to the festival at all?”

 ## John 11:57